 Twin XL beds can be described in one word: small.
 So, the space must be used optimally in order to ensure maximum comfort for both individuals involved.
 Although everyone might not enjoy cuddling, it is a necessity when sleeping in such close quarters with another person.

 To avoid any discomforts that come with cuddling while sleeping, such as the dreaded morning breath, drool and breathing in each other’s face, partners might want to try spooning.
 By doing so, both partners are able to comfortably fit in the bed without the previously mentioned issues or with someone being uncomfortably crushed by the other’s body weight — just settle who will be big spoon and little spoon ahead of time to avoid a pre-sleep spat.
+Some people have found that U-shape body pillows help as well.

 2. Temperature control

 Another option to consider is investing in a fan.
 Not only will it help keep both partners cool when spending the night together, but it will also be useful when its owner is alone in their bed as well.
 Keeping cool will allow snuggling to be all the more comfortable and appealing.
+If you keep your sleeping environment cooler, you’ll find that your overall sleep quality improves.

 3. Safety first